 If you're wanting to go out while the Mighty Dog Team works on your Greenville roof repair.
 Greenville, SC, has plenty to offer, from scenic views to family fun, and there’s no better way to enjoy the outdoors than by visiting one of the many parks the city has to offer.
 The parks in Greenville are perfect for a picnic, a game of fetch with your four-legged friend, or just enjoying the view.
 You can choose between big and small parks, most of which are easy to get to by car or public transportation.
-And, to make it even better, all parks are open from morning to evening.
+And, to make it even better, all are open from morning to evening.
 So, without further ado, here are the top 10 parks in Greenville, SC.

 Falls Park on the Reedy is a 32-acre (13 ha) park located in downtown Greenville, South Carolina.
 The park features a suspension pedestrian bridge over the Reedy River, a waterfall, and an amphitheater.
 Falls Park on the Reedy is home to more than 300 species of plants and animals, including several endangered species.
 It's also a popular spot for picnicking, bird watching, and fishing.
 In addition, the park offers several walking and biking trails and a dog park if you like bringing your furry friend along for the adventure.

 Cleveland Park is one of the most popular parks in Greenville, SC.
 It has a playground, picnic tables, and a walking trail, offering its visitors plenty of options.
 It's located in the heart of downtown Greenville, making it an easily accessible place for a family outing or a romantic stroll.
-Plus, the Cleveland Park is home to a large collection of roses, making it a must-visit for flower lovers.
+Plus, Park is home to a large collection of roses, making it a must-visit for flower lovers.
 It was created in 1922 when the Cleveland family donated 122 acres along the Reedy River.
 The park is the site of the Greenville Zoo, Rock Quarry Garden, and the Vietnam Veterans Memorial.